MichaelC6/SCDV490-Final/README.md

     * For VSCode reference [this link](https://code.visualstudio.com/docs/python/environments)

 ## Running the Project Code

+NOTE: This project data takes approximately 350.76 GB of storage.

 To run the project code simply execute the following command from your favorite terminal: `./run.sh`.
-Note: this will take a very long time (even though it is very optimized)
+Note: this will take a very long time (even though it is very optimized).
+NOTE: Do not run on linux unless you have over 150 GBs of ram.
+Mac OS does run this due to it's memory management, your mileage on Windows but expect errors.

 On the other hand, you can run the analysis for a certain state by doing `./run-state.sh state-name` where state-name should be replaced by a state name that is all lower case and spaces are separated by a -.
+We recommend only running on small states.
-For example, New York would be `./run-state.sh new-york`.
+For example, Rhode Island would be `./run-state.sh rhode-island`.
+This is a memory and storage smart script (for small states!).

+Other small states include the following: `district-of-columbia`, `deleware`, `vermont`, `south-dakota`, `new-hampshire`